 - What did you learn?

-As a result of implementing the finest Continuous Improvement Program the business will accelerate towards tangible business benefits.
+As a result of implementing the Kata Continuous Improvement Program, the business will accelerate towards tangible business benefits.

-Lastly, Improving by 11 Continuous Improvement ideas per person per year is a Program.
+Lastly, Improving by 11 Continuous Improvement ideas per person per year in a defined direction is a Program.
 It requires that you manage your system by focusing on Value through Value Streams.

-Therefore, by implementing the Best Continuous Improvement program you will make time your ally
+Therefore, by implementing the Kata Continuous Improvement program you will make time your ally

-In Conclusion, Toyota’s Continuous Improvement Program Races Towards Your Vision.
+In Conclusion, Toyota’s Kata Continuous Improvement Program Races Towards Your Vision.